 47. Decide What Kind of Honeymoon You Want

 Dave and I knew we wanted something where we could choose to be alone or among people, and where activities were available but not necessary.
 We almost spent a bunch of money on a package deal, until we realized that the small-town atmosphere Sayulita offered was more “us.”
 No matter what you want, you’ll be able to find the best deals if you know what you’re looking for.

-49. Look for privately-owned condo-style housing
+49. Look for Privately-Owned Condos

-50. Plan the honeymoon way ahead
+50. Plan the Honeymoon Way Ahead

 Like with any travel, good deals are often available ahead of time.
 If you find one you like, snatch it up before it runs and gets away.
-We didn’t have this option, as we were engaged for less than 6 months.
+We didn’t have this option, as we were engaged for less than six months.

-51. Plan the honeymoon last-minute
+51. Plan the Honeymoon Last-Minute

 A little contrary to the above, but also true.
 When things don’t sell, they tend to go on sale.
 If you’re adventurous and not picky about where you go or what you get, you very well might stumble upon something fabulous!

 Food is expensive.
 In some areas of the world, it’s less so, but it still costs money.
 If you can cook for yourselves (and don’t mind doing it), you may pay a little extra for the kitchen, but you’ll save overall.
 We did this, and found that it came in very handy when I had food poisoning too badly to eat anything even vaguely Mexican.

 53. Get off the Beaten Track